cupy/cupy/docs/source/cupy-reference/testing.rst

 Parameterized dtype Test
 ------------------------

-The following decorators offers the standard way for parameterized test with respect to single or the combination of dtype(s).
+The following decorators offer the standard way for parameterized test with respect to single or the combination of dtype(s).